saasbook/flipped-demos/ch02-saas/README.md

 Show use of debugger to inspect `session[:game]` at start of a controller method.

+* Discussion of which routes are appropriate for which actions.
+See `questions.txt` for some interactive discussion questions about this.
+  * Key point: route = verb + URL, and every route is independently recognizable.
+Routes, not URLs, map to actions.
+We decide mapping.

+* For the show board action, what can the user do once board is shown?
+We need to enable some interaction here.
+Correct interaction depends on whether game is over or it's someone's turn.
+  * Key point: mapping between the `action=` attribute of `<form>` and the route and params we will get in the controller action (ie name of input field).

 ## Crash intro to RSpec and Cucumber